By many measures, China is the largest economy in the world. That makes it an undeniable force in international trade.

-While the risks may loom large, the potential rewards to exporting to China do too.
+While the risks of exporting to China undoubtedly loom large, the potential rewards to exporting to China may as well.
 Exporters should identify and cultivate opportunities while building a strategy to minimize the risks.

 Chinese officials continue to promise economic reforms to provide greater market access and protection to foreign investors, but these announcements are met with skepticism due to lack of details and timelines.
 Investors also cite inconsistent regulations, growing labor costs, licensing and registration problems, shortages of qualified employees, insufficient intellectual property protections, and other forms of Chinese protectionism as contributing to China’s deteriorating business climate.

 Areas of Growth in China

 According to the ITA, China’s growing middle class will create market opportunities across a number of industries, and the manufacturing economy, which is already 50% larger than the U.S. manufacturing economy, will continue to evolve toward more technology-intensive high value-added production manufacturing.

 - Environmental Technology

 - Medical Devices

 If you do decide that the benefits of exporting to China outweigh the considerations, the best thing about exploring the opportunities to export to China is knowing you don’t need to go it alone.
 You can rely on assistance from your in-country allies, including the U.S. Commercial Service office, trade missions, and chambers of commerce.